SAKryukov/storage-free-pass/doc/article.md

 Some of those limitations are extremely stupid and create some hassles.
 In all cases, Storage-Free Pass suggests the means to work around all the limitations.
 Let's consider them.

 - ***Character repertoire***.
 I would not limit a character repertoire in any way.
 In fact, I do use at least one service, accepting a very wide character repertoire.
 One can easily mix any, say, punctuation, Latin, Armenian, Georgian, Hebrew, Devanāgarī, Cyrillic, Persian characters, mathematical symbols, and a lot more, in one password.
 Why not?
 If a client created such a password, this person can reasonably expect that they can enter it again in all cases.
-If this is not the case.
 <br/><br/>
 Unfortunately, this is a rare case.
 A service can impose the stupidest limitations on the character repertoire.
 That's why a creator of the Storage-Free Pass account information can store several separate character repertoire strings to be applied to different services.
 Please see "storage-free-pass.api/help.html" for the description of the account information structure, "user-demo/index.html" for the JavaScript examples.